thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 # Prerequisites

-- A Raspberry Pi <min version> running Raspberry Pi OS <min version>
+- A Raspberry Pi (minimum version 3) running Raspberry Pi OS 32bit
-- Thin-edge.io installed to the Raspberry Pi, which can be done by following the instructions on this page.
+- Thin-edge.io installed to the Raspberry Pi, which can be done by following the instructions on [this page](https://github.com/thin-edge/thin-edge.io/blob/main/docs/src/howto-guides/002_installation.md).
-- A full installation of Apama Community Edition including Designer on a laptop or PC
+- A full installation of [Apama Community Edition](https://apamacommunity.com) including Designer on a laptop or PC

 # Setup and Configuration